/* Scenario metadata

 <<goto "Dec4">>"Chicago, five Golf Hotel, minimum fuel, request priority handling."

 There is a short pause.
-"Five Golf Hotel, Chicago, confirm minimum fuel — that means you cannot accept undue delay.
-What are you declaring?"
+"Five Golf Hotel, Chicago, confirm minimum fuel.
+That means you cannot accept undue delay.
+Say fuel remaining in hours."

-You correct.
 "Chicago, five Golf Hotel, correction.
-Lost my attitude indicator, partial panel.
-Not minimum fuel.
+Fuel is three hours.
+The problem is the panel.
+Lost my attitude indicator, partial panel on the standby.
 Request vectors to nearest suitable airport.
 Not declaring at this time."

 "Five Golf Hotel, Chicago, roger, understood.
 Stand by."
-There is a 15-second pause.
-"Five Golf Hotel, DuPage is zero-three-five at thirty, niner hundred overcast four.
-Chicago Executive zero-five-zero at forty-five, seven hundred overcast three.
+A 15-second pause.
+"Five Golf Hotel, nearest above-minimums weather: DuPage, zero-three-five at thirty, niner hundred overcast four.
+Chicago Executive, zero-five-zero at forty-five, seven hundred overcast three.
+Waukegan, zero-five-five at forty, six hundred overcast two and a half.
+Rockford, zero-one-zero at thirty-five, two hundred overcast three-quarters, right at ILS minimums.
+Burlington, three-five-five at fifty-five, three hundred overcast one.
 Advise intentions."

 <<set $badchoices to $badchoices + 1>>